-Most landlords will charge you some kind of lease breakage fee to help cover the expense of getting your unit rented to another tenant.
-If you live in a building managed by a large property management firm they probably have a fee in place of between one and three months of rent.
-If you live in a rental unit managed by an individual person then you will probably have more room for negotiation, and you might be able to get them to take one month of rent or less.
+It's not cheap to leave an apartment in the middle of your lease.
+Most landlords will charge you some kind of lease breakage fee to help cover the cost of re-renting your unit.
+If you live in a building managed by a large property management firm, they probably have a fee in place that's between one and three months' rent.
+If you live in a rental unit managed by an individual person, then there's probably more room to negotiate—you might be able to get them to take one month of rent or less.

 The information provided on this website does not, and is not intended to, constitute legal advice.

 Have a specific question that's not answered in one of our Learn articles?
 Submit it here and we might be able to create a new article.